orstewar/ist346-content/labs/E.md

 First what does this command do?
 `state=present` requests that the `pkg=mc` be installed on the workstation.
 `update_cache=yes` requests that an `apt-get update` be performed before the install (should the install need to take place to begin with)
-More importanty, the output is a lot different this time and much easier to read and understand 'what happened'.
+More importantly, the output is a lot different this time and much easier to read and understand 'what happened'.
 In fact you can see: `"changed": false` to indicate that no action was taken.
 1. Now let's perform the same operation on `all` workstations:
 `root@server:/# ansible all -k -m apt -a 'pkg=mc state=present update_cache=yes' `
 This time you'll get a lot more output.
 If you scroll through the output you'll notice that `"changed": false` for workstations 4 and 5 (sales department), but `"changed": true` for workstations 1 and 3 (the it department).
 Idempotency!